 A comprehensive, color-photo-illustrated guidebook to creating living schoolyards.
 Case studies from North America, Scandinavia, Japan, and Great Britain demonstrate natural outdoor teaching environments that support hand-on learning in ways that nurture healthy imagination and socialization.

 An illustrated, essential guide to engaging children and youth in the process of urban design.

 A Scandinavian Mom's Secrets for Raising Healthy, Resilient, and Confident Kids--and a parenting memoir and a great read for anybody who is interested in nature-based early childhood education, parents as well as teachers.

-Wild Play is David Sobel’s inspiring guide for all parents who seek to help their children bond with the natural world.
 Through this family’s experiences, we observe how free play in nature hones a sense of wonder, provides healthy challenges, and nurtures earth stewardship.
 “Parents need to support kids’ access to independent outdoor play,” says Sobel.
 “Of course they should use judgment, but the benefits outweigh the risks.”

 This book brings together renowned authors, with research and professional experience in a range of disciplines, to provide a comprehensive guide to developing positive and engaging outdoor learning environments in the early years.